nitricware/VGOgrabber/README.md

    `https://yourserver.com/pathWhereIndexIs/tmp/current_feed.xml`.
 7. manage access to the files by using a `.htaccess`file.
 Overcast can handle feeds behind such a mechanism with a neat UI.
 Apple Podcast should too by subscribing to:
    `https://htaccessUser:htaccessPassword@yourserver.com/pathWhereIndexIs/tmp/current_feed.xml`

+## How it works
+`index.php` - when triggered - logs in to libsyn with the credentials provided in `settings.php` and the fetches the first page of the feed site (25 items).
+It then goes on to download those episodes and create a new RSS feed for apps like Overcast that contains all downloaded episodes.
+So it basically mirrors the complete VGO podcast feed on your personal webspace.

 ## Motivation